Apus: Stars

 Lacaille gave twelve stars Bayer designations, labelling them Alpha through to Kappa, including two stars next to each other as Delta and another two stars near each other as Kappa.
 Within the constellation's borders, there are 39 stars brighter than or equal to apparent magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye in suburban-rural transition night skies.)
-Beta, Gamma and Delta Apodis form a narrow triangle, with Alpha Apodis lying to the east.
+Beta, Gamma and Delta Apodis form a narrow triangle, with Alpha Apodis (proper name is Paradys since 18 May 2025) lying to the east.
 The five brightest stars are all red-tinged, which is unusual among constellations.

+The constellation Apus showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

-Alpha Apodis is an orange giant of spectral type K3III located 430 ± 20 light-years away from Earth, with an apparent magnitude of 3.8.
+Alpha Apodis (formally named Paradys) is an orange giant of spectral type K3III located 430 ± 20 light-years away from Earth, with an apparent magnitude of 3.8.
 It spent much of its life as a blue-white (B-type) main sequence star before expanding, cooling and brightening as it used up its core hydrogen.
 It has swollen to 48 times the Sun's diameter, and shines with a luminosity approximately 928 times that of the Sun, with a surface temperature of 4312 K. Beta Apodis is an orange giant 149 ± 2 light-years away, with a magnitude of 4.2.
 It is around 1.84 times as massive as the Sun, with a surface temperature of 4677 K. Gamma Apodis is a yellow giant of spectral type G8III located 150 ± 4 light-years away, with a magnitude of 3.87.
 It is approximately 63 times as luminous the Sun, with a surface temperature of 5279 K. Delta Apodis is a double star, the two components of which are 103 arcseconds apart and visible through binoculars.
 Delta^{1} is a red giant star of spectral type M4III located 630 ± 30 light-years away.
 It is a semiregular variable that varies from magnitude +4.66 to +4.87, with pulsations of multiple periods of 68.0, 94.9 and 101.7 days.
 Delta^{2} is an orange giant star of spectral type K3III, located 550 ± 10 light-years away, with a magnitude of 5.3.
 The separate components can be resolved with the naked eye.

 The fifth-brightest star is Zeta Apodis at magnitude 4.8, a star that has swollen and cooled to become an orange giant of spectral type K1III, with a surface temperature of 4649 K and a luminosity 133 times that of the Sun.
 It is 300 ± 4 light-years distant.
 Near Zeta is Iota Apodis, a binary star system 1,040 ± 60 light-years distant, that is composed of two blue-white main sequence stars that orbit each other every 59.32 years.
 Of spectral types B9V and B9.5 V, they are both over three times as massive as the Sun.